-Snap SVP of Engineering Jerry Hunter emailed employees to confirm the layoffs after Cheddar first reported the news on Wednesday.
+Snap SVP of Engineering Jerry Hunter emailed employees to confirm the layoffs shortly after Cheddar first reported the news on Wednesday.
 The layoffs will affect 120 engineers, Hunter said in the email, a copy of which was obtained by Cheddar.

 Despite affecting a fraction of one unit, the planned layoffs will be Snap's biggest to date.
 The company laid off a couple dozen across its hardware and recruiting divisions last year followed by roughly two dozen more cuts in January.
 Snap slowed its hiring rate by roughly 60% last quarter and reported having 3,069 employees at the end of 2017.

 This third round of layoffs comes after Snap instituted a companywide system for evaluating employee performance towards the end of last year.
 CEO Evan Spiegel then told managers that they would be required to make “hard decisions” about evaluating their teams going into the 2018 calendar year.

 "Having high-performing, technically excellent, and appropriately aligned teams will be critical to building both a compelling product and a compelling culture for engineers," Hunter said in his email to engineers confirming the latest round of layoffs on Wednesday.
 "We want to unleash speed and productivity in our organization, while keeping a high technical bar.
 That required us to think carefully about the shape of the organization, and where each member of our team fits."